Piturnah/tetris-ann-epq/README.md

 If people want to read the dissertation, I will release it publically after it has been graded!

 ## Getting Started
+If you just want to have a look at the program, it is available at [my website](https://piturnah.xyz/tetrisepq/program.html).
+However, it should be noted that this build is not the best representation of the project.

-If you'd like to run this yourself, currently the only way is to install the [Unity Engine](https://unity.com/) and clone the repo to wherever you'd like (for example, your directory for Unity projects).
+Alternatively, you can install the [Unity Engine](https://unity.com/) and clone the repo to wherever you'd like (for example, your directory for Unity projects).
 From there, you should be able to open and run the project with ease.

-Example: (yes, I just wanted an excuse to quote code)

 ```
 git clone https://github.com/Piturnah/tetris-ann-epq.git
 ```

-In the future, builds will be released for Windows.

 ## Built with